jasonchanhku/jasonchanhku.github.io/_pages/lorem-ipsum.md

 > What's a Batman with a batmobile who can't stop crime and what's a Superman with a suit who can't save the world?

 Lastly, I believe in ***lifelong learning***.
-I will keep up with the latest tech, methodology, and news surrounding my passion as I believe this is how I will continue upskilling and truly ***age like fine wine***.
+I continuously keep up with the latest tech, methodology, and news surrounding my passion as I believe this is how I will continue upskilling and truly ***age like fine wine***.

 # Areas of Interests